Budget-Friendly Framing: Make Your Art Shine

 Natural Wood Frames

 Light or medium-toned wood frames echo the textures of trees, water, and earth you might see in the artwork itself.
-They’re perfect for maintaining a serene, organic feel.
 If you prefer a minimalist look, go for clean, unadorned wood.
 If you love texture, choose a wood grain with visible knots and patterns to add interest.

 White or Off-White Frames